Bryan Cutler: Pennsylvania House of Representatives

 Cutler was first elected to the Pennsylvania House of Representatives in 2006 after challenging incumbent Representative Gibson C. Armstrong in the Republican primary election.
 His victory came after Armstrong filed to accept perks from the controversial 2005 legislative pay raise, despite voting against it.
-Cutler has been re-elected continuously since then.
+Cutler was re-elected continuously thereafter.
+Ahead of the 2026 election, Cutler announced his retirement in 2025.

 In 2014, Cutler drafted a bill that would have removed the state's role in deducting dues from the paychecks of municipal and teacher union members.
 He cited the 10 percent of union dues used for political ads and lobbying as the primary reason for removing state involvement.
 The bill was never voted on by the House.
 Cutler later voted in favor of a similar, but unsuccessful bill in 2017.

 In 2015, Cutler voiced concerns about the potential economic impact of Governor Tom Wolf's proposed severance tax on gas drilling, stating, “If we’re gonna stunt the economic growth and future impact I think we have to consider that.”

 Later in 2015, following terror attacks in Paris, Cutler voiced concerns about terrorists potentially entering Pennsylvania alongside Syrian refugees and signed onto a letter encouraging Governor Wolf to reverse his decision to allow refugees into the state.

 In 2016, Cutler co-sponsored a memorandum in support of House Bill 1948, which was put forth by Representative Kathy Rapp.
 The bill's purpose was to make it so that abortions in Pennsylvania would only be permitted during the first 20 weeks of pregnancy because of a fetus's ability to feel pain after the time parameter, violating the measure would be considered a third-degree felony.
 Cutler, along with Rapp and Representative Bryan Barbin, wrote in the memorandum that the bill would also put a stop to dismemberment being used as an abortion method.